jarun/googler/README.md

 - Start at n<sup>th</sup> result
 - Fetch and navigate next or previous set of results
 - Continuous search: fire new searches without exiting
-- Search any website using Google
+- Search any website using Google (like Google Site Search)
 - Reconnect on new search even if connection is closed due to inactivity
 - Disable automatic spelling correction and search exact keywords (default: enabled)
 - Easily open result URLs in browser from cmdline using index number